 What we've been discussing so far would in fact be termed an abstraction.
 We've been silently ignoring the actual notes that you'd be playing; and therefore also, the notes at each fret and string on the neck.
 The diagrams apply to any key, and are shifted to anchor at your root note on the neck.

-In fact, before we go on, we'll point out here that this is part of the value in the shapes.
-You can find musical figures, and functional harmony that are in some given shapes on the neck.
-Then, those same figures will translate all around the neck; and they'll be in those same shapes.
-You'll even be moving around the neck between cords, modes, positions, etc. with those same functions and figures; and those shapes may come along with you, in part or in whole.
+↪️ In fact, before we go on, we'll point out here that this is one "silent value" of "shapes".
+You can find functional harmony that forms some given shape on the neck.
+Then, that same figure will translate all around the neck; in the same shape.
+You'll even be moving around the neck between cords, modes, keys, etc. with those same functions; and those shapes may come along with you, in part or in whole.
 It's also easy to see simple alterations, like between a major third and minor third; that still "reside" in a basic understanding of one simple shape.

 Playing in different keys will result in the same set of shapes, and in the same order; and with the same root note marker in each Shape.
 The marker with the root note of any key, will always be at the same location in every shape.
 All of the shapes are then simply shifted to a different fret for your given key.
 So in other words, all of the connected shapes are shifted up and down the neck, to align with any key's root note.